mikeathan/nodeherder/README.md

 TODO:

+- create defauls for some device settings so we dont repeat alot of same info

 - remove non measurement exposes from metrics - done
 - create group
 - group needs to be stored somewhere in backend